 •

-Situated along the Contoocook River, the quaint town of Peterborough is a great place for avid outdoor enthusiasts.
+Situated along the Contoocook River, the quaint town of Peterborough is a great place for avid outdoor enthusiasts, including hiking Mount Monadnock, kayaking, and exploring local parks.
 It also offers a variety of stores that are known for their repurposed goods.
 Some of these include Twin Elm Farm, Bowerbird & Friends, Murray's Home Again, and Grove & Main Antiques.

-The town of Peterborough is also known for its culture and artsy appeal.
+The town of Peterborough is famous for its culture and artsy appeal.
 One of the most prominent organizations that is located in this area is MacDowell, which was established in 1906.
-For over a hundred years, the organization has been supporting artists.
+For over 100 years, the organization has been supporting artists.
+In addition to MacDowell, the town is home to the renowned Peterborough Players, a professional theater group, and the Mariposa Museum, which showcases global art and culture.

 •